 Make copies of important documents and leave them with someone you trust.
 This includes the front and back of your credit cards.
 You may also wish to make scanned copies and email them to yourself.
-Consider bringing an extra set of passport photos with you: they can be handy if you need to replace your passport or get other types of documentation.
+Consider bringing an extra set of passport photos with you: they can be handy if you need to replace your passport or get other types of documentation, however, it is cheaper to get passport photos in country.
 A laminated, color copy of the first page of your passport can also come in handy.
 If you plan to purchase/use a Ugandan SIM card for your U.S. phone or a Ugandan cellphone, all SIM cards require a passport photo and copy of your passport so that your SIM card can be registered.
 The mobile phone companies will keep these items.